underscoreio/essential-scala/src/pages/collections/seq.md

 | `updated`   | `Seq[A]`   | `Int` `A`           | `Seq[A]`    |
 {% endcomment %}

 We can always use `Seq` and `List` in our code.
 Other collections can be brought into scope using the `import` statement.
-This has a number of features that aren't present in Java -- it can be used to import methods from objects, and be written anywhere in our code.
+This has a number of features that aren't present in Java---it can be used to import methods from objects, and be written anywhere in our code.

 ### Exercises